bennybp/ToBeNamedLater-design/PROP-0010-TensorClass.md

   }
 )

+Each API is meant to abstract away the details of the API below it.
+For the inner APIs it is probably best to adapt a relatively simple API like [BTAS](http://itensor.org/btas/).

 * User API is what the user goes through.
   * This is where we implement things we want and are unlikely to be found in all tensor libraries, like views and spatial symmetry.
 * Tensor API is the generic mathematical guts of the tensor.